-C. The Requested Fee is Reasonable Under the Lodestar Cross-Check
+C. The Requested Fee is Reasonable Under the Lodestar Cross-Check1.
+Class Counsel's Lodestar is Based on Reasonable Hours and

-1. Class Counsel's Lodestar Exceeds the Fee Amount Requested, and Is Based on Reasonable Hours and Rates
+Rates

 While courts have discretion in common fund cases to calculate a fee award using either the percentage-of-the-fund approach or the lodestar approach, courts are encouraged to crosscheck both figures against one another to confirm the reasonableness of the award.
 In re Bluetooth Headset Products Liability Litigation, supra, 654 F.3d at p.
 942, 944-45; Vizcaino v.
 Microsoft Corp.
 (9th Cir.
 2002) 290 F.3d 1043, 1050 ("[W]hile the primary basis of the fee award remains the percentage method, the lodestar may provide a useful perspective on the reasonableness of a given percentage award.").